catenax-eV/catenax-ev.github.io/docs/standards/CX-0003-SAMMSemanticAspectMetaModel/CX-0003-SAMMSemanticAspectMetaModel.md

 Note 3 to entry: an aspect corresponds to a [*Submodel*](#submodel) in the [*Asset Administration Shell*](#asset-administration-shell)

-*\[SOURCE: [Eclipse Semantic Modeling Framework (ESMF)](https://projects.eclipse.org/projects/dt.esmf](https://eclipse-esmf.github.io/samm-specification/snapshot/index.html), editorial changes and notes added \]*
+*\[SOURCE: [Eclipse Semantic Modeling Framework (ESMF)](https://eclipse-esmf.github.io/samm-specification/snapshot/index.html), editorial changes and notes added \]*

 #### Aspect Model

 > a formal, machine-readable semantic description (expressed with RDF/turtle) of data accessible from an [*Aspect*](#aspect).

-Note 1 to entry: An Aspect Model must adhere to the Semantic Aspect Meta Model (SAMM), i.e., it utilizes elements and relations defined in the Semantic Aspect Meta Model and is compliant with the validity rules defined by the Semantic Aspect Meta Model.
+Note 1 to entry: An Aspect Model **MUST** adhere to the Semantic Aspect Meta Model (SAMM), i.e., it utilizes elements and relations defined in the Semantic Aspect Meta Model and is compliant with the validity rules defined by the Semantic Aspect Meta Model.

 Note 2 to entry: Aspect models are logical data models which can be used to detail a conceptual model in order to describe the semantics of runtime data related to a concept.
 Further, elements of an Aspect model can/should refer to terms of a standardized Business Glossary (if existing).

 Note 3 to entry: An Aspect Model describes the semantics of a [*Submodel*](#submodel).

-*\[SOURCE: [Eclipse Semantic Modeling Framework (ESMF)](https://projects.eclipse.org/projects/dt.esmf](https://eclipse-esmf.github.io/samm-specification/snapshot/index.html), editorial changes and notes added \]*
+*\[SOURCE: [Eclipse Semantic Modeling Framework (ESMF)](https://eclipse-esmf.github.io/samm-specification/snapshot/index.html), editorial changes and notes added \]*

-#### Asset Administration Shell
+#### Asset Administration Shell (AAS)

-> standardized [*digital representation*](#digital-representation) of an asset
+> standardized digital representation of an asset

 Note 1 to entry: Asset Administration Shell and Administration Shell are used synonymously.

-*\[SOURCE: IEC 63278-1, note added\]*
+*\[SOURCE: IEC 63278-1:2023, note added\]*

 #### Submodel Template